Richard McMullen: Governor of Delaware

 After reluctantly agreeing to run, he was elected Governor of Delaware in 1936, defeating Republican Harry L. Cannon, and Isaac D. Short, a Republican running as an Independent.
 McMullen was the first Democratic governor in 36 years and throughout his term was frustrated with his inability to replace his political opponents in state government.
 As his term was during the latter part of the Great Depression, public works projects were going on throughout the state, including the opening of the Roosevelt Inlet at Lewes, a new bridge over Indian River Inlet and a couple of new stations for the State Police.
+During his term, Delaware’s “blue law” was revised, which inserted a smaller number of limitations on Sunday activities. he also endorsed the Fair Labor Standards Act, which authorized a minimum wage of 40 cents and maximum 40-hour workweek.